NikKowPHP/social-brain/chapters/chapter-6.md

 #### **The Science: The Amygdala Hijack**

 Deep in the oldest part of your brain, you have two tiny, almond-shaped clusters of neurons called the **amygdala**.
-This is the headquarters of your Sentinel Brain.
+This is the headquarters of your [ICON: Shield] Sentinel Brain.
 Think of it as the brain's hypersensitive, low-level security guard, constantly scanning for threats.

 At the front of your brain, just behind your forehead, is the **prefrontal cortex (PFC)**.
-This is the most modern, evolved part of your brain—the home of your Architect and Connector.
+This is the most modern, evolved part of your brain—the home of your [ICON: Blueprint] Architect and [ICON: Bridge] Connector.
 This is the wise CEO.
 It's responsible for rational thought, impulse control, and understanding other people's perspectives.

 In a normal state, the CEO is in charge.
 But when the amygdala detects a social threat, it pulls the fire alarm.
 This is called an **amygdala hijack**.
 It triggers a flood of cortisol and adrenaline, a process designed to prepare you to fight, flee, or freeze.